 Social media advertising has evolved beyond static News Feed ads that defined it in the past.
 One such example is the implementation of video advertisements in messaging apps, specifically for social media platforms.
 If you think business-wise, there are some statistics that you should take into consideration.

 First, it is essential to keep in mind that 87% of marketers use videos as a promotion tool that inevitably attracts more clients.
 Also, you should note that, according to a recent study, more than 70% of consumers mentioned that their buying decision was influenced by the brand’s presence on social media.

 If you take a closer look at these two variables, there is an immediate conclusion that you quickly identify.
 Video marketing inevitably brings profit.
-80%+ of the video marketers who have invested their efforts in creating video marketing on social media, mentioned that they have been incredibly satisfied with the return on investment.
+80%+ of the video marketers who have invested their efforts in creating video marketing on social media mentioned that they had been delighted with their investment return.

 Facebook has become ground zero for the development and refinement of product promotion via its messenger.
 However, promoting products and services effectively when people least expect them can be difficult.